Khovanskii bases, higher rank valuations and tropical geometry: Compactifications and degenerations

 \section{Compactifications and degenerations}

-In this section we use a prime cone $C$ in the tropical variety $\T(I)$, for some presentation $A \cong \k[\x] / I$, to construct a compactification of $X = \Spec(A)$.
+In this section we use an (open) prime cone $C$ in the tropical variety $\T(I)$, for some presentation $A \cong \k[\x] / I$, to construct a compactification of $X = \Spec(A)$.
 As a byproduct, when the cone $C$ has maximal dimension $d=\dim(A)$, we also get a toric degeneration of $X$.
+This construction closely resembles the ``geometric tropicalization'' in \cite{HKT}, \cite{Sturmfels-Tevelev}, \cite{Tevelev}.